Skip to main content

 Cardiothoracic Surgery Fellowship

 UC San Diego's Cardiovascular and Thoracic Surgery Fellowship program is designed to train leaders in CT surgery.
-Our program is directed by Dr. Patricia Thistlethwaite, a world authority in pulmonary hypertension research, and under the guidance of our chief, Dr. Michael Madani, an internationally-recognized expert in chronic thromboembolic pulmonary hypertension (CTEPH) and pulmonary thromboendarterectomy (PTE).
+Our program is directed by Patricia Thistlethwaite, MD, PhDa world authority in pulmonary hypertension research, and under the guidance of our chief, Michael Madani, MD, an internationally-recognized expert in chronic thromboembolic pulmonary hypertension (CTEPH) and pulmonary thromboendarterectomy (PTE).

 Please use the navigation on the left to learn more about didactics, locations, cases and surgical volume, current fellows, past graduates, and trainee perks.